Movved/PomodoroVanilla/README.md

-# PomodoroVanilla / UI not optimal yet
+# PomodoroVanilla / quick dev sess for fun UI not optimal yet